 CLEARANCE FOR TAKE-OFF The pilots at the United States Navy Fighter Weapons School are the best in their class.
 Only they can aspire to the ranking of Top Gun, which also features on the side and back of a watch from IWC: the Pilot's Watch Double Chronograph Edition TOP GUN.
 The case, with its 46-millimetre diameter, is made of black high-tech ceramic, the crown, push-buttons and back cover of matte grey titanium.
 Powered by the 79230-calibre chronograph movement, the watch is a distillation of all IWC's expertise in the manufacture of professional Pilot's Watches.
 This is reflected in the aircraft-inspired design elements, all the way through to the altimeter-like date display.
 On the dial, the small seconds hand and counterpoises of the two central stopwatch hands, all in bright red, stand out clearly.
-When at rest, the latter are positioned one on top of the other, providing an indication of the watchmaking speciality represented by the double chronograph with its split-seconds function (rattrapante).
+When at rest, the latter are positioned one on top of the other, providing an indication of the watchmaking speciality represented by the double chronograph with its splitseconds function (rattrapante).
 This can be used to stop times to an accuracy of fractions of a second or to measure intermediate times within any one-minute period.
 Needless to say in a Pilot's Watch of this calibre, protection of the movement against magnetism is guaranteed by a soft-iron inner case.
-Top: Only the best Navy pilots ever attain Top Gun status.
-They have to be able to take off and land with their jets on the deck of an aircraft carrier PILOT'S WATCH DOUBLE CHRONOGRAPH EDITION TOP GUN REFERENCE 3799
+PILOT'S WATCH DOUBLE CHRONOGRAPH EDITION TOP GUN Reference 3799

 THREE VITAL BUTTONS IN THE COCKPIT

-The Spitfire Double Chronograph from IWC saw the addition of a fascinating function to this prestigious watch line: the chronograph split-seconds hand, also known by its French name, rattrapante.
-This feature can be used to time events or to measure intermediate times within a given minute with down-to-the-second precision.
-Apart from the additional hand, the feature that sets this watch apart is the third push-button located at the "10 o'clock" position on the case, which is mainly responsible for controlling intermediate times.
+The Spitfire Double Chronograph from IWC saw the addition of a fascinating function to this prestigious watch line: the chronograph splitseconds hand, also known by its French name, rattrapante.
+This feature can be used to stop times to an accuracy of fractions of a second or to measure intermediate times within any oneminute period.
+Apart from the additional hand, the feature that sets this watch apart is the third push-button located at the "10 o'clock" position, which is responsible for controlling intermediate times.
 At 17.1 millimetres, the 44-millimetre stainless-steel case housing the 79230-calibre chronograph movement is slightly slimmer than the Pilot's Watch Double Chronograph Edition TOP GUN, its weighty counterpart made of black high-tech ceramic in the classical Pilot's Watch family.

-SPITFIRE DOUBLE CHRONOGRAPH REFERENCE 3718
+SPITFIRE DOUBLE CHRONOGRAPH Reference 3718

-A THREE-DIMENSIONAL FLYING LEGEND

-The eye-catching stainless-steel case of the Spitfire Chronograph with its rugged-looking stainless-steel push-buttons is 42 millimetres in diameter, giving it an unmistakably masculine appeal.
-The raised numerals and recessed totalisers give the chronograph's silver-plated dial a decidedly three-dimensional feel.
+A THREE-DIMENSIONAL FLYING LEGEND The eye-catching stainless-steel case of the Spitfire Chronograph with its rugged-looking stainless-steel push-buttons is 42 millimetres in diameter, giving it an unmistakably masculine appeal.
+The raised numerals and recessed to-talizers give the chronograph's silver-plated dial a decidedly three-dimensional feel.
 The hands, whose shape is reminiscent of propeller blades, are coated with luminescent material from shaft to tip and guarantee outstanding legibility by day or night.
 The 79320-calibre chronograph movement vouches for the watch's mechanical perfection.
 It permits the timing of periods - or aggregate periods - of time up to 12 hours and displays the date and day of the week.
 Functionality, precision and reliability are integral features of a Pilot's Watch designed for ultimate performance.

-SPITFIRE CHRONOGRAPH REFERENCE 3717
+SPITFIRE CHRONOGRAPH Reference 3717